Julai (soundtrack): Release

-In May 2012, Aditya Music bagged the audio rights of the film for a whopping amount of 7 million.
 The audio teaser was released in 26 June 2012 by the production house which raised expectations on the audio further.
 The soundtrack album was officially launched on 6 July 2012 at Hitex Exhibition Center in Madhapur, Hyderabad.
 Pawan Kalyan attended the function as the chief guest while Allu Arjun, Tamannaah, Dasari Narayana Rao, S. S. Rajamouli, Srinu Vytla, Sai Dharam Tej, Ali, Nagendra Babu, Dil Raju, Harish Shankar, B.V.S.N.
 Prasad attended the audio function.
-However Devi Sri Prasad couldn't attend the audio function.

 In the UK, the BBC Asian Network radio station officially play listed the track O Madhu on 14 July 2012 marking it as the first Telugu song to be play listed there.
 In mid-July, the promotional music video of the song Pakado Pakado was released by Devi Sri Prasad in his Twitter, which was canned in Khurshid Jha Devdi College for Women, near Charminar, Hyderabad.
 The song featured a dance performance by Allu Arjun and Devi Sri Prasad and the vocals been sung only by Devi Sri Prasad while Malgudi Shubha too sang the song in the soundtrack album.
-The promotional video received terrific response from the audience and was used in the ending credits of the film.